A five woman performance about BEING ON THE WRONG SIDE OF FEAR and FINDING YOUR WAY BACK

 Performing at ACT Theatre May 17 to June 3 as part of ACTLab - come see this show live!

 USE PROMO CODE - respect - FOR 10% DISCOUNT on Tickets

-The story follows a Caucasian woman arrested at the airport with her mixed-race (Persian and African American) husband, both held by the Federal Government and suspected of a terrorist conspiracy.
+The story follows a Caucasian woman arrested at the airport with her husband, both held by the Federal Government and suspected of a terrorist conspiracy.
 The incarceration ensnares the woman, her Iranian mother-in-law, and her Afro-Cuban American public defense attorney into a triangle of personal, cultural, and national identity crises.

-Each cast member in Blanket of Fear’s all-woman ensemble were brought into a collaboration that wove their individual perspectives—Iranian American, Afro-Cuban American, and European American—into a dramatic web of political and personal intrigue.
+Each cast member in Blanket of Fear’s all-woman ensemble were brought into a collaboration that wove their individual perspectives into a dramatic web of political and personal intrigue.
 As a result, Blanket of Fear is classic Tribes Project: a character-driven narrative anchored by dynamic movement, visuals, and music.

 This production is a diverse group of women’s reactions to the casualties of fear.
 Blanket of Fear offers an honest and powerful statement by refusing to over-simplify our complicated world.
 Without offering clear solutions—or even the complete details of the arrest—the audience is left with the questions the characters must face: what is truth and justice within the cloaked world of counterterrorism?